Play Audio

 The good news for both employers and employees, though, is that overexertion is preventable.
 Regular exercise and strength training to maintain a strong core all will help prevent injury.

-Other things employers should encourage employees to do on the job to avoid overexertion injuries include:
+Employers should encourage employees to do the following while on the job to help avoid overexertion injuries:

 • Pre-work stretching will warm up cold, stiff muscles, preparing them for the work ahead